Take your prototype from static to motion with Interactions in UXPin. Create simple click-through mockups or fully animated prototypes.

-- Go to URL – links to an external page;
+- Open URL – links to an external Page

-- Color – changes the fill, stroke or font to the specified color.
+- Color – changes the fill, border or font to the specified color

-- Next state/Previous state – switches the multistate to the next or previous state;
+- Next State/Previous State – changes the State of an element to next or previous

-- Set content – sets the content of the element as value or value of the variable.
-Find out more about variables.
+- Set Content – sets the content of the element as the value or value of the variable

 Take your simple interactions to the next level with our intuitive and quick-adjust animation editor that lets you control the way each transition from start to finish.

 Easing lets you control how the interaction is performed over time.
 Choose one of the following effects: